Important information for applicants

 Pro Helvetia supports residencies at the intersection of art, science and technology in cooperation with CERN in Geneva, South Africa and Chile.
-Residencies are aimed at artists and cultural practitioners from all disciplines promoted by Pro Helvetia.
+Residencies are aimed at artists from all disciplines promoted by Pro Helvetia.

 Decision timeline: within four months of the application deadline.